 - Your height (For more information, see How do I manage my Fitbit profile?)

 Since we use height to estimate your walking and running stride lengths, you may want to measure and manually adjust these values if your legs are longer or shorter than average.
 For more information, see How does my Fitbit device calculate my daily activity?

 Sometimes, when you start walking, your steps may not update on your device right away.
 After about 10-15 continuous steps, you'll notice the steps catch up and start updating in real time with each step you take.

 When you wear a Fitbit device in a clip, make sure you wear it properly.
-Make sure Inspire is set to On Wrist when you wear it on your wrist and On Clip when you wear it in the clip accessory.
+Confirm Inspire and Inspire 2 are set to On Wrist when you wear your tracker on your wrist and On Clip when you wear your tracker in the clip accessory.
 For more information, see How do I wear my Fitbit device?

 For more information, see How do I track my heart rate with my Fitbit device?

 All devices with GPS sensors require a direct path to GPS satellites to calculate location.
 A weak GPS signal might affect the accuracy of your route and other activity data.
 Your device uses your step count to calculate distance until it finds a signal, so the total distance calculated for a workout may be slightly less accurate when GPS isn't available for the entire time.